ConstructionPlacements

 4. Timber Framing

-Although timber frame panels are not widely used in India, they are commonly used in other nations where timber homes are prominent.
+Although timber frame panels are not widely used in India, they are commonly used in other nations with prominent timber homes.
 These framings are manufactured in factories and then used to construct timber houses.

 5. Concrete Systems